-Students may be involuntarily withdrawn from the College through either a judicial or honor court process for habitual delinquency in class, habitual idleness or any other fault that prevents the student from fulfilling the purpose implied by registration at the College.
+Students may be involuntarily withdrawn from the College by the Academic Dean for delinquency in class, habitual idleness, disruptiveness, or any other fault that prevents the student from fulfilling the purpose implied by registration at the College.
 Students who have been involuntarily withdrawn must apply for re-admission to the Admissions Office in the same manner as a suspended student.